Fusionaimcp4/localboxs/public/system_messages/n8n_System_Message_sost-work-492bf510.md

 ## Project Overview
 - **One-liner:** SOST is a Bitcoin-powered marketplace connecting global talent with employers.
-- **Goals & objectives:** To provide freelancers a platform to earn Bitcoin by trading their skills and to facilitate easy collaboration between freelancers and employers.
+- **Goals & objectives:** To empower freelancers to earn Bitcoin by trading their skills and to facilitate easy collaboration between freelancers and employers.
-- **Unique value prop:** Empowering freelancers to participate in the Bitcoin economy through a dedicated marketplace.
+- **Unique value prop:** Offers a Bitcoin Lightning Wallet for freelancers, enabling them to receive payments and make purchases seamlessly within the Bitcoin economy.

 ## Key Features & Functionality
 - **Core:**
   - Job posting for employers
   - Proposal submissions from freelancers
-  - In-platform collaboration tools (chat, file sharing, project tracking)
+  - Collaboration tools (chat, file sharing, project tracking)
   - Payment system based on authorized work
 - **Advanced:**
   - Integrated Bitcoin Lightning Wallet for transactions